purduewebdevclub/2017-Beginner-Gitbook/meeting-1/1-intro-html.md

 # Introduction to HTML
 WDC is here to provide the knowledge to those who are interested.
 However, some of that work must be taken up from you, as a student. ** As a student we expect you to attend meetings and complete parts of your project.**

+## Prerequisites
+1. Install a text editor such as [Visual Studio Code](https://code.visualstudio.com/)
+2. Install a browser such as [Google Chrome](https://www.google.com/chrome/)

 ## Why do you need to put in work?
 Web Development isn't just writing a few lines of HTML & CSS.
 It requires a large amount of work, and it's like many skills; you need to practice, practice, practice.